John Hancock Insurance

 Yes!
 Vitality GO members who are eligible to upgrade may choose to do so at any time during the first 25 months after purchasing their policy for as little as $2 per month.2 When a member upgrades, their Vitality Points and Vitality Status from their Vitality GO account will be automatically transferred to their new PLUS membership to give them a head start towards greater rewards!
 To find out if your policy is eligible to upgrade, please call 888-333-2659 to speak with a representative.

 What is the goal of the John Hancock Vitality Program?

 John Hancock Vitality is designed to help people live longer, healthier lives and help them save money.
 The program awards members Vitality Points when they complete healthy activities.
 The more Vitality Points a member has, the higher their Vitality Status.
 The higher the Vitality Status, the greater the rewards!

 What are Vitality Points and how do I earn them?

 Members who complete healthy activities, such as going to the gym, taking a walk or watching a nutrition webinar, are awarded Vitality Points.
 The more points you earn, the higher your Vitality Status and the greater your rewards.
 Members can earn points by recording their healthy activities on a fitness device, through the John Hancock Vitality mobile app or online at JohnHancockVitality.com.

 What is a Vitality Status?

 Vitality Status is determined by the number of Vitality Points a member accumulates during their Program Year.
-For Vitality PLUS members, a higher status can mean greater premium savings, increased discounts on bookings with Hotels.com and chances to win retail gift cards.
+For Vitality PLUS members, a higher status can mean greater premium savings, increased discounts on bookings with Expedia.com and chances to win retail gift cards.
 Eligible Vitality GO members who upgrade to Vitality PLUS can transfer their Vitality Status to their new account.2

 What healthy activities will earn points?